rahulj51/miles2code.github.io/_posts/2021-03-21-thoughtleaders.markdown

 I like the **idea** behind Thought Leadership and I am struggling to think of an equally evocative word/expression.

 Perhaps an alternative could be "Thinker" or "Inquirer" - it is humbler and focusses on the act of building knowledge rather than leading with it.
-These don't have the right ring to them unfortunately - may be the reason why these buzzwords become popular in the first place.
+These don't have the right ring to them unfortunately - may be the reason why buzzwords become popular in the first place.